 Anuradhapura, once-thriving capital was inhabited by around 50,000 people before it was neglected due to the unceasing attacks and pillaging of Indian invaders.
 How the city looked in the past and what it looks like today is a constant part of the experience in Anuradhapura.

-From there, head to the interior of the city to start exploring the ruined city, the Sri Maha Bodhi or sacred Bo-tree (ficus religiosa), to see Buddhist devotees marching around the tree holding a tray of flower in the hands with overwhelming devotion before it was put on the altar.
-A large number of foreign travellers also gather here in the early hours and in the afternoon to witness the oldest document tree in the world, which dates back to 2nd century BC.
+From there, head to the interior of the city to start exploring the ruined city, the Sri Maha Bodhi or sacred Bo-tree (ficus religiosa), to see Buddhist devotees marching around the tree holding a tray of flowers in their hands with overwhelming devotion before it was put on the altar.
+A large number of foreign travellers also gather here in the early hours and in the afternoon to witness the oldest document tree in the world, which dates back to the 2nd century BC.

-Ruwanweliseya had been one of the biggest ancient monuments in the world with a height of 103 m and circumference of 290 m, taking a walk around the imposing Stupa is the best way to feel the magnitude size of the structure.
-However, the elevated platform with paved granite stone slabs is about 10 meters wide and can be really, really hot during the midday.
+Ruwanweliseya had been one of the biggest ancient monuments in the world with a height of 103 m and a circumference of 290 m, taking a walk around the imposing Stupa is the best way to feel the magnitude of the size of the structure.
+However, the elevated platform with paved granite stone slabs is about 10 meters wide and can be really, really hot during midday.
 It is customary to remove shoes and hats before entering the temples, even after the sunset, the stone slabs still feel the warmth.

 Next, as you continue in the inner-city, a labyrinthine of roads and streets with several sets of ruins, and beyond that, the twin ponds, two large tanks with stone carved stairs and sumptuously decorated balustrade to reach the water level.

-Several festivals occur in the city every year such as Vesak festival: May and Poson festival: June, daily three times a day with drumming and flute music with local gathering also takes place as the Pujas or offerings takes place in the main temples, Srimaha bodhi and Ruwanweliseya.
+Several festivals occur in the city every year such as the Vesak festival: in May and Poson festival: June, daily three times a day with drumming and flute music with local gathering also takes place as the Pujas or offerings takes place in the main temples, Srimaha bodhi and Ruwanweliseya.

-The entrance ticket to the historical site can be bought at the main entrance of Anuradhapura archaeological city, which is maintained by the archaeological department; One ticket allow you to visit dozens of monuments, most temples, and museums, only two temples in the historical city (Isurumuniya and Sri Maha Bodhi) make a nominal charge to meet their maintenance cost.
+The entrance ticket to the historical site can be bought at the main entrance of Anuradhapura archaeological city, which is maintained by the archaeological department; One ticket allows you to visit dozens of monuments, most temples, and museums, only two temples in the historical city (Isurumuniya and Sri Maha Bodhi) make a nominal charge to meet their maintenance cost.

 The brazen palace is a large multi-storied building featuring 1600 symmetrical stone pillars, grounded into 40×40 rows of pillars on the north-south and east-west axis.
 According to the historical notes, the building was a residential quarter of the monks of Mahavihara temple and located between Sri Maha Bodhi and Ruwanweli Stupa, belied to be patronage by the king and lavishly decorated with gemstones studded walls.

-The 9 stories building was consisting of 1000 rooms, it is shrouded in mystery as to why this building was burnt down and under what circumstances it was destroyed, however, it assumed that an oil lamp could have been the cause of the fire, as the building was a wooden structure.
+The 9 stories building was consisting of 1000 rooms, it is shrouded in mystery as to why this building was burnt down and under what circumstances it was destroyed, however, it is assumed that an oil lamp could have been the cause of the fire, as the building was a wooden structure.

-Next is the Thuparama stupa, dating back to 2nd century BCE and one of the oldest stupid on the island.
+Next is the Thuparama stupa, dating back to the 2nd century BCE and one of the oldest stupid on the island.
 The ancient Stupa was built with mud and clay and had a roof in order to prevent erosion due to the heavy monsoon rain.
 Thuparama is one of the best-preserved monuments in the city and had been renovated several times in the past.
-The roof does not exist anymore and only the gigantic stone pillars that once holding the roof still standing around the Stupa.
+The roof does not exist anymore and only the gigantic stone pillars that once held the roof still stand around the Stupa.

 Before you go

 Most monuments in the city have religious significance and therefore it is necessary to refrain from consuming alcohol in the city as well as immediately before entering the site.
-Upon entering the religious monuments the visitors required to remove the shoes and hats.
-It is also important to dress appropriately while visiting temples, which means the upper part of the dress should cover the shoulders and lower part of the dress should be long enough to cover the knee.
+Upon entering the religious monuments the visitors are required to remove their shoes and hats.
+It is also important to dress appropriately while visiting temples, which means the upper part of the dress should cover the shoulders and the lower part of the dress should be long enough to cover the knee.